Web analytics data is an essential component in a website owner’s arsenal, and Google Analytics (GA) is the most widely used web analytics platform.

 Because typical Google Analytics implementation tracks personal data such as IP addresses, it’s crucial that your use of GA complies with the strict data privacy requirements of the General Data Protection Regulation (GDPR).

-This article lists actions that you can take to ensure that your website does not run afoul of GDPR enforcement agencies, which can result in massive penalties, such as the €50 million ($56 million) Google GDPR fine and the £183 million ($230 million) British Airways GDPR fine.
+This article lists actions that you can take to ensure that your website does not run afoul of GDPR enforcement agencies, which can result in massive penalties, such as the €50 million ($56 million) GDPR fine Google received and the £183 million ($230 million) British Airways GDPR fine.

 1. Google Analytics and GDPR: An Overview